 If you already have a password database somewhere else then we can import them to Keepass.
 For that, click on the File and then the Import option.
 However, if you want to start from scratch then we need to create a database file here on the software.

-- Create a Master password that will use to encrypt the database.
+• Create a Master password that will be used to encrypt the database.

 After that, you can either add a new Password Entry manually into the database of KeePass to save your login information.